applechor/fend-project-memory-game/README.md

 * After player match all 8 cards, the congratulation page pop up with summary (Duration, Move count, and Star Rating)

-** The star rating reflects a player's performance which depends on number of moves.
+#### Star Rating Condition:-

-** Star Rating Condition:-
+* The star rating reflects a player's performance which depends on number of moves.

-*** Finish game with less than 25 moves, a player get 3 star
+* Finish game with less than 25 moves, a player get 3 star

-    2. Finish game with greater than 26 moves but less than 36 moves, a player get 2 stars
+* Finish game with greater than 26 moves but less than 36 moves, a player get 2 stars

-    3. Finish game with greater than 36 moves but less than 46 moves, a player get 1 stars
+* Finish game with greater than 36 moves but less than 46 moves, a player get 1 stars

-    4. Finish game with greater than 46 moves, a player get 0 star
+* Finish game with greater than 46 moves, a player get 0 star